 Even though I personally recommend the Playbook as a much less error-prone way to set up your app, it might not be compatible with everyone’s system, or otherwise be the wrong solution.
 The original manual configuration guide is still maintained.

 Even if you are using the Playbook, you should still read this to find out what happens under the hood, and to find out about other caveats/required configuration changes.

 All the commands in this tutorial are meant to be run as root — run

 sudo su first to get an administrative shell.
 This tutorial assumes familiarity with basic Linux administration and command-line usage.

 Start by installing Python 3 (with venv), nginx and uWSGI.
-I recommend using your operating system packages.
+I recommend using your operating system’s packages.
+Make sure you are downloading the latest versions available for your OS (update the package cache first).
 For uWSGI, we need the

 python3 plugins.
 (Arch Linux names the